-Interest earned on a note by a Non-U.S. Holder will be considered "portfolio interest", and will not be subject to U.S. federal income tax, provided that:
+Interest earned on a note by a Non-U.S. Holder will be considered "portfolio interest", and (subject to the discussion under the heading "- Foreign Account Tax Compliance" below) will not be subject to U.S. federal income tax, provided that:

-- the Non-U.S. Holder does not own, actually or constructively, 10% or more of the total combined voting power of all classes of our stock entitled to vote; - the Non-U.S. Holder is not a controlled foreign corporation related to us as described in Section 881(c)(3)(C) of the Code: - the Non-U.S. Holder is not a bank receiving the interest on a loan made in the ordinary course of its business; - the Non-U.S. Holder certifies, under penalties of perjury, to us or our paying agent on IRS Form W-8BEN (or a suitable substitute form) that it is not a United States person and provides its name, address and certain other required information or certain other certification requirements are satisfied; and - the interest is not effectively connected with the conduct of a trade or business (or, if a United States income tax treaty applies, is not attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder.
+- the Non-U.S. Holder does not own, directly or constructively under the attribution rules of Section 871(h)(3)(C) of the Code, 10% or more of the total combined voting power of all classes of our stock entitled to vote; - the Non-U.S. Holder is not a controlled foreign corporation related to us as described in Section 881(c)(3)(C) of the Code; - the Non-U.S. Holder is not a bank receiving the interest on a loan made in the ordinary course of its business; - the certification requirements described below are satisfied; the Non-U.S. Holder certifies, under penalties of perjury, to us or our paying agent on IRS Form W-8BEN (or a suitable substitute form) that it is not a United States person and provides its name, address and certain other required information or certain other certification requirements are satisfied; and - the interest is not effectively connected with the conduct of a trade or business (or, if a United States income tax treaty applies, is not attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder.